yourlabs/yourlabs.compose/README.md

     FOO=bar bigsudo yourlabs.compose home=/home/test

-Will also generate /home/test/.env with the following:
+Will result in the following environment:

+    environment:
-    FOO=bar
+    - FOO=bar

 ### YAML overrides on the CLI